openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_server.rst

     openstack overcloud deploy \
       <other cli arguments> \
-      --disable-validations \
       -e /usr/share/openstack-tripleo-heat-templates/environments/deployed-server-environment.yaml

+.. admonition:: Until Victoria
+   :class: stable

-The ``--disable-validations`` option disables the basic Nova, Ironic, and Glance related validations executed by python-tripleoclient.
+   Note that, until Victoria, you have to pass ``--disable-validations`` in order to disable the basics Nova, Ironic and Glance validations executed by python-tripleoclient.
 These validations are not necessary since those services will not be used to deploy the Overcloud.

 The ``deployed-server.yaml`` environment takes advantage of the template composition nature of Heat and tripleo-heat-templates to substitute